imkrunalkanojiya/DSA-Programming-Problems-in-JavaScript/README.md

 # DSA Programming Problems in JavaScript

-Welcome to the repository of Data Structures and Algorithms (DSA) programming problems solved using JavaScript.
+Welcome to the repository of **Data Structures and Algorithms (DSA) Programming Problems** solved using JavaScript by **TechAlgoSpotlight**.
 This collection includes a variety of problems categorized by their types and complexity.
 Each problem is accompanied by a solution.

 ## Table of Contents